Skip to Main Content

 Billing Instructions for BYOC

-The terms such as cloud providers and Public Cloud providers mentioned in this article refer to mainstream cloud service providers, such as AWS, Google Cloud, Azure, Alibaba Cloud, Tencent Cloud, Huawei Cloud, etc.
+The terms cloud vendors and public cloud vendors mentioned in this document refer to major cloud service providers such as AWS, Google Cloud, Azure, Alibaba Cloud, Tencent Cloud, Huawei Cloud, etc.

 AutoMQ Subscription Fees (Payable to AutoMQ)

-When using AutoMQ Cloud in a BYOC environment, subscription fees must be paid based on the actual cluster size.
-The metrics to measure subscription fees for AutoMQ include:
+To use AutoMQ Cloud in a BYOC environment, users are required to pay subscription fees based on the actual cluster size.
+AutoMQ evaluates subscription fees with the following scale indicators:

-• Message Processing Specification AKU (AutoMQ Kafka Unit): Required, the AKU specification is used to measure the scale of computational resources allocated for message processing within a Kafka cluster.
-The AKU specification is directly correlated to the cluster's load pressure.
+• Message Processing Specification AKU (AutoMQ Kafka Unit): Mandatory, the AKU message processing specification is used to measure the scale of computing resources allocated during the sending and receiving of messages within a Kafka cluster.
+The AKU specification is directly proportional to the cluster's scale pressure.

-The Message Processing Specification AKU represents the computational processing resources allocated during message transmission within the cluster.
-The AKU considers resource consumption such as computational processing, storage IOPS, and network throughput.
+The Message Processing Specification AKU refers to the computational processing resources allocated within a cluster during message transmission.
+AKU considers resource consumption factors such as computational power, storage IOPS, and network throughput.

-Allocating appropriate AKU specifications for each AutoMQ instance ensures the required message transmission throughput capability.
-Based on benchmark performance test results, each additional AKU specification provides the following performance capabilities:
+Allocating the appropriate AKU specifications for each AutoMQ instance ensures that the required message transmission throughput capacity is achieved.
+According to benchmark performance test results, adding 1 AKU specification delivers the following performance capabilities:

 Read/Write Throughput